freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - Test where items are placed when they lack a date and date sorting is used
  - Is there a limit to the number of results?
 Do we handle it?
  - Does Piwik still work?
  - Do placeholders work in IE6-9?
+ - How do we handle cases that lack dates?

 SOLR + Haystack!
  - Finish the configuration of solr in the installer
- - create database crawler to import entire thing into Solr
+ + create database crawler to import entire thing into Solr

  - update all places that search can be performed in the project
     - RSS feeds
     - Alerts
         - There were X new results for your Alert.
 Here are the first 15.
         - TOC at top of alerts with HTML anchors.
-    - Front end
+    + Front end
  - update flat advanced search page
  - add xxx-xx-xxxx etc to the stopwords list (#190)
  - change case title from Courtlistener.com / Browse / Foo --> / Cases / Foo
  - consider/resolve old URL support.
 What does /opinions/all/ do?
 What about /opinions/ca2/, etc?
- - add information about date/time formats.
+ + add information about date/time formats.
 Useful to tell people that they can use timestamps or just dates.
 It might be worth investigating django forms help_text for this.
- - check if .hgignore needs updating.
+ + check if .hgignore needs updating.
  - update the sitemap
- - adjust the apache config to point to the new robots.txt location (tinyurl/robots.txt)
+ + adjust the apache config to point to the new robots.txt location (tinyurl/robots.txt)
+ - Open question: Should missing facets be exposed?
+ - Make sure the no results page looks good.

 SOLR DEPLOYMENT: